Introduction

 South Africa: imports and exports

 As berries are largely an export crop, challenges include applying the cold chain, the cost of freight and competition from South America.
 Historically, most berry exports go to the United Kingdom and Europe.
-Improving market access to the Far East “remains a key focus area for the industry in order to spread risk and further grow in value” (BFAP, 2021).
+Improving market access to the Far East remains a priority.

 There are two reasons why South Africa is well-placed to tap into the Northern Hemisphere markets: